cleverhare/Wren-Git-Init-2023/README.md

 Thank You very much for reading this till the end..

-## Make sure you add your own api key of open ai to get everything working
+## Make sure you add your own api key of open ai in .env to get everything working